kanglin-chen/kanglin-chen.github.io/_pages/4_research.md

 * 2025 - [Spatial patterns in urban water consumption: The role of local climate zones and temperature dynamics](https://www.sciencedirect.com/science/article/pii/S2210670725003142)

-* 2025 - Environmental and social drivers, hidradenitis suppurativa prevalence
+* 2025 - Environmental and social drivers of hidradenitis suppurativa: a geospatial analysis (accepted)

 * 2024-2025 - [A Multi-Scenario Suitability Framework for Relocation Planning: The Case of Post-Wildfire Maui](https://www.sciencedirect.com/science/article/abs/pii/S2210670726001320)